Anand Pandian (he/him/his)

 Research Interests: Ecological ethics; sustainable design; environmental humanities; sensory ethnography; experimental writing; engaged anthropology; participatory teaching and research; India, America, Baltimore, Earth

-Anand Pandian teaches anthropology at Johns Hopkins University.
+Anand Pandian is a professor of anthropology at Johns Hopkins University.
 His books include A Possible Anthropology: Methods for Uneasy Times, and Something Between Us: The Everyday Walls of American Life and How to Take Them Down, forthcoming from Stanford University Press.
-He serves as President of the Society for Cultural Anthropology, and as a curator of the Ecological Design Collective, a community for radical ecological imagination and collaborative practice.
+A former department chair of anthropology, he serves now as President of the Society for Cultural Anthropology.
+He also serves as a curator of the Ecological Design Collective, a community for radical ecological imagination and collaborative practice.
 He lives with his family in Baltimore, where he is currently working on a new book project on decay, waste, and the crafting of ecological futures.

 Research and writing depend on networks of collaboration and an ecology of support.
 I serve at present on the editorial boards of the journals American Anthropologist and the Journal of the Royal Anthropological Institute; on the editorial advisory boards of the open-access publisher Punctum Books and the creative ethnographic writing outlet Otherwise Magazine; and on the governing board of the Society for Cultural Anthropology.
 I’m grateful to the following institutions for their generosity and support of my work.